LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/api.md

 - [Usd Core API](https://openusd.org/release/api/usd_page_front.html)

-Basically everything in the pxr.Usd namespace nicely wraps everything in the pxr.Sdf/pxr.Pcp namespace with nice getters/setters and convenience classes and functions.
+Basically everything in the pxr.Usd namespace nicely wraps things in the pxr.Sdf/pxr.Pcp namespace with getters/setters, convenience classes and functions.

 Therefore it is a bit more OOP oriented and follows C++ code design patterns.